 - If your wall has been recently painted, allow at least 4+ weeks for the paint to dry before applying peel and stick wallpaper;

 - Wallpaper primer is recommended for the best results and easier removal.
-Cotton gloves should be used when installing the wallpaper, to avoid leaving fingerprints on the design.
+In addition, cotton gloves should be used when installing the wallpaper.
+This way, you will avoid leaving fingerprints on the design.

 - If you feel the peel and stick wallpaper has an unusual odor, open the tube and leave it to air dry for a couple of days, to allow the smell to evaporate.

 - We recommend removing wallpaper slowly, at a 180 degree angle to minimize the tension against the surface.

 - Firstly, push back about 10 inches (25 cm) of backing paper from the top of the panel.
 Secondly, stick the wallpaper to the top section of the wall and double check if it is straight.